jakeberg/resume/Resume.md

 - Was able to reduce the enterprise footprint of Heroku apps by 20% and by locating abandonded apps and spinning them down automatically.
 - Was able to reduce Contentful Space footprint 25% by locating spaces apps and spinning them down.
 - Used Github actions to deploy Cloudformation template to AWS.
+- Drove leadership buy-in to refactor entire legacy IMS for Contentful to match architecture of other IMS systems.
+This reduced complexity of system, reduced bugs, and reduced data collection time.

 ### **Eli Lilly - Study Orchestration (Maestro):**